 I hope that these six tips have addressed any reservations you may have had about planned giving and outlined how to do planned giving right.
 If your legacy society is the focal point of your organization’s development efforts, something is definitely wrong.
 But a robust planned giving program should prove a steady and fruitful aspect of your development program—one that is valued by your organization and your donors alike.

 It’s my goal to help purpose-driven organizations achieve their fundraising goals, craft clear and compelling communications, and achieve greater influence.
-Please let me know if and how I can be of help to you.
-Feel free to shoot me an email at firstname.lastname@example.org.
-You can also check out consulting services online at AmericanPhilanthropic.com, as well as fundraising seminars and events throughout the year.
+Please let me know if and how I can be of help to you, feel free to shoot me an email at firstname.lastname@example.org, or check out our consulting services online at AmericanPhilanthropic.com and ongoing fundraising trainings throughout the year.